GinevraGiangeri/Metagenomics-lab/README.md

 * glob module: it is used to recover files or pathnames matching a specified pattern.
 * fnmatch: supplies function to match files having a specific pattern or filter files having a specific pattern.
 * collections: gives alternatives to create container data types such as lists, tuples and dictionaries.
 * itertools: supplies functions to generate complex iterators.
 An iterator is an object that contains a countable number of values that you can pass through, meaning that the vaues can be iterated upon.
+If you do not have these libraries installed follow this procedure (https://numpy.org/install/): conda install numpy...

-## Generation of the inputs and inputs required
+## Generation of the input files required
 Mandatory input files:
 * abundances of all species calculated with checkM;
-* the eggNOG annotations results;
+* the eggNOG-mapper annotations results;
 * the taxonomic assignments according to NCBI taxonomy.

 ## How to use
 In order to use the code, the user has to follow the subsequent steps:
 * download the file "strim.py"
-* as default the output files are saved in "", to modify this option, open the file "strim.py" with an editor and insert the path in where the output files should be saved (at line number...)
+* as default the output files are saved in "./output/", to modify this option, open the file "strim.py" with an editor and insert the path in where the output files should be saved (at line number...)
 * change the columns names of the taxonomic assignments with the ones you have in your file containing the taxonomic assignments (e.g. column_list = ['average_Re1','average_Re2','average_Re3', 'average_Re4'] put the correct names between '')
 * from the directory where the file strim.py is saved run 'python3 strim.py'
 * the program will ask you a series of parameters as input: